marcellodebernardi/loss-landscapes/README.md

 Currently, `loss-landscapes` only supports PyTorch models, but support for other DL libraries (TensorFlow in particular) is planned for future releases.

+**NOTE: this library is in early development.
+Bugs are virtually a certainty, and the API is volatile.
+Do not use this library in production code.
+For prototyping and research, always use the newest version of the library.**

 ## 1. What is a Loss Landscape?
 Let `L : Parameters -> Real Numbers` be a loss function, which maps a point in the model parameter space to a